Zodi-ark/Final-Fantasy-Tactics-The-Ivalice-Chronicles-Texture-Pack/README.md

  ### <ins>**Configurator**</ins>

  **UI**
-- Toggle party menu color from original, black, blackara, blackaja, and white.
+- Toggle party menu color from original, black, blackara, blackaga, and white.
 - Toggle battle pointer from removed, original, PSX, or a user custom.
 - Toggle battle frame from removed, vignette, or orignal.
 - Configurable burlap and noise battle filters.